ademola-raimi/Checkpoint-one/README.md

 ----------

-The Urban dictionary is the collation of urban (slangs) words.
-It is a platform that stores the words and their meanings and their usage in a multi associative array.
+The Urban dictionary is the collation of urban(slangs) words.
+It is a package that stores meaning of words and their usage in a multi associative array.
 The platform allows for addition, editing, updating and retrieving.

 **Design**
 ------